Cristina Bicchieri: Life and career

 Bicchieri was born in Milan, Italy.
 She received her laurea in philosophy, summa cum laude, from the University of Milan in 1976, and her PhD in philosophy of science at Cambridge University in 1984.
 Before moving to the University of Pennsylvania, she taught in the program of Philosophy and Economics at Barnard College, Columbia University, in the Philosophy department at Notre Dame University and in the departments of Philosophy and Social and Decision Sciences at Carnegie Mellon University.
+In the Spring of 1998, Bicchieri was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 She is also a member of the advisory board at the School of Government at LUISS University of Rome, where she occasionally teaches.

 Bicchieri has served as a consultant to UNICEF since 2008, and she has advised various NGOs and other international organizations on social norms and how to deal with them when combating negative social practices.
 Her work on social norms has been adopted by UNICEF in its campaigns to eliminate practices that violate human rights.

 She was knighted Cavaliere Ordine al Merito della Repubblica Italiana in 2007.
 In 2020 she was elected to the Germany National Academy of Science, Leopoldina.
 In 2021, she was elected a Fellow of the American Academy of Arts and Sciences.
-She is a Honorary Fellow of Wolfson College at Cambridge University.
+She is an Honorary Fellow of Wolfson College at Cambridge University.